What is 5G and how far are we from rollout?

 4G's successor promises 1ms latency and multi-Gbit/sec bandwidth, but can it deliver?

-This year ushered in the first functional 5G networks, after much hype about the forthcoming technology last year.
-Many smartphones manufacturers -- including Huawei, Samsung, and Sony -- have launched 5G-supporting devices that will enable consumer access theoretical maximum download speeds of 10-50Gbps.
-The way we socialise and work has been transformed by smartphones and other internet-connected devices have transformed the way we socialise and work, making the new network an integral part of our diurnal activities.
+Since, many smartphones manufacturers – including Huawei, Samsung, and most recently Apple – have launched 5G-enabled devices that enable consumer access theoretical maximum download speeds of 10-50Gbps.
+The way we socialise and work has been transformed by smartphones and other internet-connected devices have transformed the way we socialise and work, making 5G an integral part of our diurnal activities.

 Businesses are rapidly curating more tech and generating more data, which is driven by the rise in internet-connected technology known as the Internet of Things (IoT).
 This shift has required a faster, stronger, and more reliable internet connection, and 5G is finally beginning to answer the call.

 When 5G is fully implemented, it will be set to supercede the old generation of network connectivity by powering groundbreaking technology including AI, cloud computing, smart cities, and autonomous transport.
-The new network will help spearhead the fourth industrial revolution.
+The new technology will help spearhead the fourth industrial revolution.
 Construction of 5G infrastructure is already well underway for many internet and telecommunication providers.

 4G will fade away

-However, with 5G not expected to be widespread until at least 2020, followed by a five-year period in which it will expand across the world, 4G will still be in high demand.
+However, with 5G not expected to be widespread until at least 2025, 4G will still be in high demand.